Case Timeline & Updates:

-July 16, 2014: Pending the 2nd Circuit Court’s decision, Apple will pay consumers $400 million for its involvement in an alleged price-fixing scheme with e-book publishers, if Apple’s appeal of a 2013 bench ruling which found Apple guilty of federal antitrust laws is dismissed.
+July 16, 2014: Pending the Second Circuit Court’s decision, Apple will pay consumers $400 million.
 This settlement combined with the additional settlements from the publishing companies will total a $560 million settlement – twice the amount of damages suffered by the class.

-May 15, 2012: United States District Judge Denise Cote has issued the first substantive ruling in the case, rejecting Apple and the publishers’ motion to dismiss.
-The judge’s order can be read here.
+May 15, 2012: United States District Judge Denise Cote rejected Apple and the publishers’ motion to dismiss.

 Hagens Berman filed a nationwide class-action lawsuit claiming that Apple Inc. and five of the nation’s top publishers, including HarperCollins Publishers, Hachette Book Group, Macmillan Publishers, Penguin Group Inc. and Simon & Schuster Inc. illegally fix prices of electronic books, also known as e-books.

 Filed in the U.S. District Court for the Northern District of California, the lawsuit alleges that the publishers and Apple colluded to increase prices for popular e-book titles to boost profits and force e-book rival Amazon to abandon its pro-consumer discount pricing.